1999 Baltimore mayoral election: Minor candidates

 Stokes announced his candidacy in December 1998.
 Bell announced his candidacy two days after Mfume passed on running, in May 1999, promising to tackle crime and improve public safety.
 Community leaders who attempted to draft Mfume into the race began to back Stokes.
 Other declared candidates included Mary Conaway, the City Register of Wills, activists A. Robert Kaufman, Robert Marsili, and Phillip Brown.
 Jessamy stated that without Mfume in the race, she would consider running, but she opted against getting into the race.

-A June 1999 poll conducted by Gonzales/Arscott Communications Inc., a polling firm based in Annapolis, Maryland, showed Schaefer ahead of Bell.
-Schaefer stated that he had no interest in running, and threw his support behind Bishop Robinson, the former BPD Commissioner.
-Robinson chose not to run.

 O'Malley initially supported Bell's candidacy.
 Bell urged O'Malley to endorse him, and offered him the job of city solicitor in exchange for his support.
 However, O'Malley began to distance himself from Bell, not appearing at Bell's campaign announcement, due to disagreements on several bills debated at the city council.
 Bell's supporters attempted to convince O'Malley to run for City Council President, but O'Malley announced his decision to run for mayor in June, becoming the first major candidate in the race who was Caucasian.
 O'Malley made a late entrance into the multi-candidate primary.
 He began his campaign largely unknown outside of Northeast Baltimore.